GoogleChrome/web.dev/src/site/content/en/blog/designcember-calculator/index.md

 Be sure to play with the [Designcember Calculator demo](https://designcember-calculator.glitch.me/) and check out the [source code on Glitch](https://glitch.com/edit/#!/designcember-calculator).
-(To install the app, you need to open it in its own window, the embedded version below will not trigger the mini infobar.)
+(To install the app, you need to open it in its own window.
+The embedded version below will not trigger the mini infobar.)

 <!-- Copy and Paste Me -->